 - 1. Adjust the driver's seat to a safe and comfortable driving position. - 2.
 Press the SET button and then one of the two numbered memory buttons.
-You will hear a chime for each button pushed to confirm that your settings have been placed in memory.

-3. To program your keyless entry transmitter, press the UNLOCK button within five seconds of programming the memory button.
+You will hear a chime for each button pushed to confirm that your settings have been placed in memory. - 3.
+To program your keyless entry transmitter, press the UNLOCK button within five seconds of programming the memory button.
 You will hear a chime to confirm programming of the transmitter.

-When your vehicle is in PARK (P), push and release the numbered memory button you just stored.
+When your vehicle is in PARK (P) for an automatic transmission or the parking brake is engaged for a manual transmission, push and release the numbered memory button you just stored.
 The seat will move to the set position.
 You will hear one chime.